Modern people have a lot of problems but low self-esteem isn’t one of them. If anything, modern people have too much self-esteem.

 It’s not high self-esteem that leads to better relationships.
 Becoming a high-value person with competent social skills leads to better relationships.
 High self-esteem is a by-product of actual superiority, not the cause of it.

-Not only individuals with delusionally high self-esteem come across as arrogant, but they also find it hard to get along with others because they’re easily offended.
+Not only do individuals with delusionally high self-esteem come across as arrogant, but they also find it hard to get along with others because they’re easily offended.

 Anyone who fails to validate or acknowledge their superiority is a direct threat to their self-image so they must be hated, snubbed, or avoided altogether.